basnijholt/glove80/TUI_DESIGN.md

 # Glove80 Textual TUI Layout Editor Design (Canonical Plan)

 This document is the single source of truth for the upcoming Textual (Python) TUI that edits Glove80 layouts.
-It merges the original repo-grounded brief with the expanded planning notes from the follow-up AI review so that every coding agent can reference one file.
 Every requirement below is derived from the checked-in Python toolchain (`src/glove80`), the exported JSON schema at `docs/layout_payload.schema.json`, and the existing CLI workflows (`uv run glove80 …`, `just regen`, `just ci`).

 ## 1. Source-of-Truth Context & Guarantees